kanors-emr/VerveStacks-docs/methods/existing-stock-characterization.rst

 **Comprehensive power plant inventory through multi-source data integration**

 VerveStacks transforms fragmented global energy data into complete, spatially-resolved power plant inventories for each ISO. **Each country receives its own unique existing stock characterization**, combining plant-level precision from the Global Energy Monitor with statistical completeness from IRENA and EMBER datasets.
 Rather than relying on generic capacity assumptions, we integrate individual power plant specifications with gap-filling algorithms that preserve spatial intelligence and operational realism.
+This centralised process replaces what has traditionally been repeated in parallel by many research teams: each group cleaning the same source data, defining its own thresholds and mappings, and building bespoke stock representations that are difficult for others to reuse.
+By doing this once and documenting it fully, VerveStacks provides a common, auditable foundation that many studies and frameworks can share.

 .. epigraph::